 Moot Court Team

 The UDSL Moot Court Team is comprised of second and third year students who have demonstrated exceptional written and oral advocacy skills.
-The Second Year Team participates in national competitions in the spring.
+The Moot Court Team participates in national competitions in the spring.
 Upon completing spring competitions, team members are invited to compete the following year as part of the Third Year Team.
 The Third Year Team competes in the New York City Bar Association National Moot Court Competition during the fall and the spring.

 Walter H. Rice Intramural Moot Court Competition